HeardLibrary/workshops/spring2016.md

 * Cleaning and preserving a dataset makes it more available for long-term use and sharing with interested colleagues (and can help you meet funding agency requirements for data management!)
 In this session, we'll explore the tool OpenRefine and use it to work with a sample dataset.
 We'll also talk about simple ways to preserve your research data.

-* Building Digital Collections with Omeka – Carla and Ed (2/19)
+###Building Digital Collections with Omeka
+####Friday, February 19
+*Carla Beals and Ed Warga*

+* Participants will learn how to build digital exhibits using the [Omeka](http://omeka.org/) content management system.
+Omeka can be used for a variety of projects including digital archives, exhibits, and collections; digital humanities projects; course sites;  and student projects.
+This workshop offers: examples of digital collections built on the Omeka platform; hands on experience building a digital collection in Omeka; and ideas for web hosting.

-* Digital Curation with Pinterest and History Pin - Mary Anne (2/26)
+###Digital Curation with Pinterest and History Pin - Mary Anne (2/26)
-* Markup Languages for Digital Humanities – Suellen and Cliff (3/18)
+###Markup Languages for Digital Humanities – Suellen and Cliff (3/18)

 ###Fundamentals of Cartography
 ####Friday, March 25